 Hiring a good property manager can make all the difference.
 We’ll take you through everything you need to know about property managers so you can make an educated decision about whether hiring a property manager is the right decision for you.

 What is a Property Manager?

 A property manager is someone that is specialized in handling the day-to-day operations of a rental investment.
-The day-to-day operations include filling vacant rental units, maintaining the unit, collecting rent, and enforcing the terms of the lease agreement.
+The day-to-day operations include filling vacant rental units, maintaining the unit, and enforcing the terms of the lease agreement.

 Property managers can manage different types of investment properties, from single-family homes to large apartment complexes.